renaissance-publishing/renaissance/content/chapters/05-languages.md

       - Keillou is a common language spoken throughout Shade Elven territory.
 It is primarily the language of the Shade Elves, but it has also been adopted by many of their tributaries.
-      - The Shaded Sea Peoples—the Shade Elves, the Ratfolk of the Warren Isles and the Leapers—cannot share a language with one-another, and the shade elves are not inclined to learn the languages of their tributaries, so Keillou has had few foreign influences.
+      - The Shaded Sea Peoples — the Shade Elves, the Ratfolk of the Warren Isles and the Leapers — cannot share a language with one-another, and the shade elves are not inclined to learn the languages of their tributaries, so Keillou has had few foreign influences.